British Curriculum for Primary Schools: Key Stage 1 & 2

 We assess Primary School pupils’ progress continuously through Teacher Assessment.
 Alongside this, Assessment for Learning ensures the provision of differentiated learning opportunities in line with next-step targets identified by the Class Teachers.
 Children are assessed against National Curriculum age-related expectations.

-Twice each year, we invite parents to meet their child’s Class Teachers to discuss their education and development.
+Twice a year, we invite parents to meet their child’s Class Teachers to discuss their education and development.
 Our Class Teachers and Specialist Teachers write a mid-year and end-of-year report to describe the child’s progress in all subjects.

 Weekly homework is at the discretion of the Class Teacher and includes work on spelling, Mathematics and a language activity, as well as an expectation of daily reading.
 In addition, children may be required to complete other activities more suited to the home environment, such as collecting information to support project work and further optional homework extension tasks are made available